stakater/tronador-docs/content/troubleshooting.md

 ![Relevant ArgoCD Application synced](./images/argocd.png)

-* Check the status of the created resources to see if they is in a good state.
+* Check the status of the created resources to see if they are in a good state.

 ![Verify that HR is created](./images/hr-ts.png)